lolooppo/CsGetSkilled-Algorithms-pt1/README.md

 # Algorithms problems
-here are some important algorithms implemented in c++
+here are some important algorithms implemented in c++.